unixkern/go-gitee/CONTRIBUTING.md

 Currently, everything is defined in the main `github` package, with API methods broken into separate service objects.
-These services map directly to how the [GitHub API documentation][] is organized, so use that as your guide for where to put new methods.
+These services map directly to how the [Gitee API documentation][] is organized, so use that as your guide for where to put new methods.

 Code is organized in files also based pretty closely on the GitHub API